Nu-hin/remote_ruby/README.md

 puts special_thing == 3 # => true
 ```

-If RemoteRuby cannot deserialize variable on server side, it will print a warning to server's STDERR stream.
+If RemoteRuby cannot deserialize variable on server side, it will print a warning to server's standard error.

 It is possible to ignore certain types, so that RemoteRuby will never try to send variables of these types to the remote host.
 This can be done by adding configuration: